irina-l/redmine_issue_template/test.md

 ## Installation

-1. To install the plugin, download the ZIP archive and copy the unzipped plugin directory into
+1. To install the plugin, download the ZIP archive and copy the unzipped plugin directory into:
     * for Redmine 2.x: #{RAILS_ROOT}/plugins
     * for Redmine 1.x: #{RAILS_ROOT}/vendor/plugins